topquark22/Thermo55/README.md

 To activate the max/min display, press and hold the button for 2 seconds.

 To reset the max/min values, continue holding or press the button again during the max/min display.

+## Diagnostics

+### Radio

+If radio is enabled but not connected properly, "RADIO FAULT" is displayed on the LCD.
+The alarm signal blinks with a frequency of 250 ms.

+### Thermocouple

+This applies to transmitter mode with thermocouple breakout board attached.
+If thermocouple is not connected properly to the breakout board:
+- alarm signal blinks with frequency of 500 ms
+- LCD displays more detailed error message (open circuit or short)

 # Builds